 There is a long list of qualifying motorsports and their associated Super Licence points for each position, which is detailed in the table below.

 The most popular route for F1 drivers involves karting at a young age, and then working their way through motorsport series of their choice.
 The goal is usually to get into the various Formula series as early as possible, with them and the IndyCar series awarding the most F1 Super Licence points.

-Very often, drivers in F1 will have gone through the lower Formula series, such as F3 and F2 and become champions in order to seal their Super Licences.
+Very often, drivers in F1 will have gone through the lower Formula series, such as F3 and F2 (and potentially the W Series) and become champions in order to seal their Super Licences.
 This was the case with current F1 drivers Charles Leclerc and George Russell, who won the F2 Championship in 2017 and 2018 respectively.